Blog

 |---|---|---|---|

 Technical Skill | None required.
-Perfect for business users, designers, and founders. | Basic to moderate coding knowledge is helpful for real customization. | Demands a professional team of experienced software developers. |
+A fit for business users, designers, and founders. | Basic to moderate coding knowledge helps with real customization. | Requires a professional team of experienced developers. |

 Development Speed | Fastest.
-You can build and launch a functional app in hours or days. | Fast.
-Quicker than custom coding but a bit slower than pure no-code. | Slowest.
+Build and launch a functional app in hours or days. | Fast.
+Quicker than custom code, a bit slower than pure no-code. | Slowest.
 Projects often take months, sometimes more than a year. |

 Cost | Lowest.
-Usually a predictable, flat monthly subscription fee. | Moderate.
-Subscription fees plus potential developer costs for custom work. | Highest.
-Involves major investment in salaries, infrastructure, and time. |
+Usually a predictable monthly subscription. | Moderate.
+Subscription fees plus possible developer costs. | Highest.
+Major investment in salaries, infrastructure, and time. |

 Flexibility | Limited.
-Your creativity is bound by the platform's available components. | Good.
-Allows custom code to extend features and build unique integrations. | Unlimited.
-Anything is possible, with absolute control over every detail. |
+Bound by the platform's available components. | Good.
+Custom code can extend features and add integrations. | Unlimited.
+Anything is possible, with full control over every detail. |

 Stage 1: Define Your App's Purpose and Features

-Stage 2: Design The User Interface
+Stage 2: Design the User Interface

 Buttons and input fields